Taras2907/proman-javascript/README.md

 # Proman

 Proman is a project similar to Trello, where You can use a web page that stores different tables with statuses and subtasks.
 After editing, tables are recorded.
 Every user may create new tables and new subtasks.
-Each subtask user is able to drag&drop  and so change their statuses, for example from  "to do" to "done".
+User is able to drag&drop each subtask  and so change their statuses, for example from  "to do" to "done" and changes are submitted to database.
 Table headers and subtasks are easily editable.
 Tech stack : JAVASCRIPT, FLASK, POSTGRESQL, PYTHON3.